 Many backpacks are improperly designed and cause the head to move forward to compensate for weight in the back.
 Make sure you and/or your kids use properly designed backpacks that distribute weight evenly and help to prevent strain that begins the process of poor neck posture.

 The use of specialized equipment like home traction devices are essential to and effective in restoring the normal curve of the neck.
 This can greatly enhance the process to posture recovery.
 According to The Journal of Chiropractic Research and Clinical Investigation.
 1994 9(1):19-23 in an article regarding the relationship of changes in neck posture in patients with neck pain; as neck pain patients had the normal neck curve restored over a twelve week period, improvements were noted in all measurements of clinical symptoms.
-The patient’s improvement as indicated by the Visual Analog Scale, Neck Disability Index, and Pain Pressure Algometry correlated with an increase in the degree of curvature of the cervical spine.
+The patient’s improvement as indicated by the Visual Analog Scale, Neck Disability Questionnaire, and Pain Pressure Algometry correlated with an increase in the degree of curvature of the cervical spine.

-Additionally, I highly recommend chiropractic care and you should not hesitate to see one as proper adjustments of the neck joints have proven benefit.
+Additionally, I highly recommend Chiropractic Care and you should not hesitate to see one as proper adjustments of the neck joints have proven benefit.

 At NeckSolutions, we hope to provide some quality advice and neck pain relief products so that you should be able to effect enough change over a period of time to correct these problems.